The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 - Printing: Look into flexographic printing, which uses an automated printing plate stamp and is usually the most high-quality and cost-effective for orders of 1,000 boxes or more.

 The clarity and ease-of-use of both your customer-facing and business-to-business tech assets are paramount.
-One of the reasons subscription-based businesses are proliferating is that the barrier to entry isn’t that high.
+One of the reasons DTC food subscription-based businesses are proliferating is that the barrier to entry isn’t that high.
 The first is a crisp, clear, and easy-to-follow user flow for the coffee subscription part of your website.
-The second is a reliable ecommerce platform.
+The second is a reliable ecommerce platform or online marketplace.
 Those are pretty much the two moving parts from a technological standpoint.

 If you’re a supplier or a retailer, you already have a website.
 What you don’t have is a series of steps that introduce customers to your subscription service and get them to sign up.
 Taken together, those steps are called the user flow.
 Let’s do a quick case study of what makes a great user flow from a coffee subscription program that’s already knocking it out of the park, Blue Bottle Coffee.